 If you are working on a shoestring budget, a normal hollow door can do just fine.

-You can then work on making it soundproof by using a soundproof blanket or a door sweep.
+You can then work on making it soundproof by using a soundproof blanket or a door draft stopper.

 It is important to make sure that the pins and knobs are well screwed to prevent them from falling apart and in order to achieve the most efficient & soundproof cabin.

 Step 4: Add in the soundproofing material